olga-f/JSPrep/README.md

 npm run setup
 ```
 ### What is inside
-This project uses the Next.js framework that helps you build web applications using React.js.
+This project uses the Next.js framework that helps build web applications using React.js.
 > Check out [why Next.js](https://olga-f.gitbook.io/react/next-js/why-next.js)

 This application use mostly static site generation with some client-side rendering using in both cases [Apollo Client](https://www.apollographql.com/docs/react/).